maxplanck-ie/Rseurat/rmd/18_FutureArrivedLongAgo.md

 ---

 Note: you can execute `free -mh`, `top`, and other system monitoring utilities from within the 'Terminal' tab inside the RStudio IDE.
-Go to 'Tools' in the Menubar.
+If such tab is not already open, next to 'Console', you will need to go into 'Tools' Menu.